El Gobernador: Construction and operation

-Unfortunately, this engine appears to have largely been a victim of impatience on the part of the road's president, Leland Stanford.
+This engine appears to have largely been a victim of impatience on the part of the railroad's president, Leland Stanford.
 A locomotive this size had never been constructed before and proved to be a unique engineering challenge.
 For example, the engine's frame alone was so large, that it had to be cast in two separate sections instead of all at once as with other locomotives built at Sacramento.
 As soon as master mechanic A. J. Stevens was able to figure out a part, Stanford would order it built and installed on the new engine, without giving any proper time for testing.
 Stanford also apparently kept the other members of The Big Four (minus Mark Hopkins, who had died several years before) in the dark about the project as well.
 Once, while Stanford was away, Charles Crocker came through the locomotive works on a tour of inspection and saw the partially completed El Gobernador under construction.
 Having not been told about the project, he angrily demanded to know what they were up to.
 When told by A. J. Stevens that they were attempting to build the largest engine in the world, Crocker ordered all work stopped immediately.
 Meanwhile, Stanford returned to find that no new work had been done on the engine and when informed of the events that transpired, Crocker's orders were countermanded in no uncertain terms.